mohlcyber/OpenDXL-ATD-WebGateway/README.md

 ## Summary
-With this use case, ATD produces local intelligence that is immediatly updating cyber defense countermeassures like the McAfee Web Gateway with IP's.
+With this use case, ATD produces local intelligence that is immediatly updating cyber defense countermeassures like the McAfee Web Gateway with malicious IP's.